GrantMeStrength/retro/rust/intro.md

 }
 ```

 Other functions in the same file can be defined before _or_ after they are referenced.
+A **return** keyword is not required in all case (don't use a semicolon if no return statement).

 ```
 fn main() {